What’s up with that hole in the ground? Updates on building projects across Newton

 Newton Crossing (formerly Dunstan East), West Newton – After the development was approved, neighbors sued, delaying the project.
 With changes in the market, the project was sold to a large developer that could put up some of its own money and then get additional financing.
 Current work on the project is underground prep work for utilities.
 There will be 292 apartments including 73 affordable along with some retail space.

 528 Boylston Street, Newton Centre – The Zoning Board of Appeals approved this project with 198 apartments, including 46 affordable units, after multiple changes made by the developer.
 A few neighbors have filed a lawsuit to change what would be built there.
-The development is now on hold.
+This will postpone the construction and availability of the affordable and market rate apartments.

 777 Winchester Street, Newton Centre – Construction of the Opus Senior Living building with 174 apartments is well underway.
 The frame of the structure is complete, and they are beginning to install siding.